 - Are you interested in research?
 Our research division supports active programs in both laboratory and clinical research.
 Faculty researchers facilitate intradepartmental, interdepartmental and multicenter clinical studies on various topics with a special emphasis on pulmonary embolism and sepsis.
 The department enjoys NIH funding for projects related to the diagnosis and treatment of pulmonary embolism, sepsis and acute coronary syndrome.
 Other departmental research topics include: stroke/TIA, ischemic heart disease, ultrasound, and toxicology.
 Rapid diagnostic modalities of acute and critical conditions are a particular focus of emergency medicine research at CMC.
 Emergency medicine faculty participate as members of the Institutional Review Board, the IACUC, and the institutional Research Review Committee, and act as mentors for resident research endeavors.

 - Your emergency medicine residency program should provide a strong background in the evaluation and treatment of toxicologic emergencies.
 At CMC, four board-certified emergency physician toxicologists provide a dedicated one month rotation in addition to numerous didactic presentations on various aspects of toxicology.
-The Carolinas Poison Center, directed by Dr. Marsha Ford, is currently one of 60 poison centers in the United States and is certified by the American Association of Poison Control Centers.
+The Carolinas Poison Center, is currently one of 60 poison centers in the United States and is certified by the American Association of Poison Control Centers.

 After doing your research and visiting your favorite programs you will undoubtedly choose the program where you feel most at home.
 I'm often asked what the single best feature of our program is.
 Simply said, it is the feeling of camaraderie between resident and attending physicians.
 Residency training is necessarily rigorous.
 Wouldn't you like to experience it as part of a family?
 We look forward to welcoming you into our home.